Affiliate links on Android Authority may earn us a commission. Learn more.

 The Xbox Series S comes with a 512GB SSD (364GB useable).
 Considering that many games nowadays are easily 100GB or larger, this is not a lot of storage space.
 Microsoft has stated that Series S games will take up less space than their Series X counterparts due to the lack of 4K output, but it’s still extremely limiting.

 Unlike Sony, however, Microsoft has already confirmed a 1TB Seagate internal SSD that will be compatible with their console.
 Nevertheless, with 2TB, 4TB, and larger SSDs, it’s disappointing that Microsoft is only offering a 1TB option.
 The 1TB SSD from Seagate isn’t cheap either, retailing at over $200.
 This makes the $299.99 price tag of the Series S not nearly as appealing.

 PS5 Digital vs Xbox Series S specs

-If we take a look at the Xbox Series S, it has less powerful specs, but it’s also $200 cheaper than the Series X. Microsoft didn’t just eliminate the disc drive to give a more affordable, digital-only option to gamers.
-The company wanted to provide a budget option for gamers who want to spend less or don’t need a super-powerful next-gen console.
+If we look at the Xbox Series S, it has less powerful specs, but it’s also $200 cheaper than the Series X. Microsoft didn’t just eliminate the disc drive to give a more affordable, digital-only option to gamers.
+The company wanted to provide a budget option for gamers who want to spend less or don’t need a super powerful next-gen console.